 Oh, to have been in the crowd that night.

 2. Kobe Bryant, 81 points (January 22, 2006)

-Kobe’s final stat line: 81 points on 28-46 shooting.
-He was also 18-20 from the foul line.
-Kobe had flirted with history a month earlier, scoring 62 points in just three quarters against the Mavericks, but he sat out the final period of that game with a big lead.
+Kobe’s final stat line: 81 points on 28-of-46 shooting.
+He was also 18-of-20 from the foul line.
+Bryant had flirted with history a month earlier, scoring 62 points in just three quarters against the Mavericks.
+But he sat out the final period of that game with a big lead.
 Against Toronto, LA needed the points — and Bryant delivered.